GHASS19/Intro_to_Gradient_Boosting/README.md

 # Intro to Gradient Boosting

-# Here I will learn how gradient boosting combines several weak models into a strong model.
+# Here I will learn how gradient boosting combines several models into a strong model.

 ## Learning objectives